Investment destination: Owasso area ground zero for recent new development

 The Oklahoma Transportation Commission recently approved a $13.6 million contract with Becco Contractors to expand the northbound and southbound bridges on U.S. 169 at 76th Street North.

-Other projects underway in the city include Smith Farm Village, a 35-acre, mixed-use planned development at 96th Street and Garnett Road.
+Other projects underway in the city include Smith Farm Village, a 35-acre mixed-use planned development at 96th Street North and Garnett Road.

 About a third of the development will be dedicated to single-family detached rental homes, the first housing of its kind in the city.